makspll/bevy_mod_scripting/readme.md

         app.add_plugin(ScriptingPlugin)
         .add_plugins(DefaultPlugins)
         // pick and register only the hosts you want to use
-        // use any stage AFTER any systems which add/remove/modify script components
+        // use any system set AFTER any systems which add/remove/modify script components
         // in order for your script updates to propagate in a single frame .add_script_host_to_base_set::<RhaiScriptHost<MyRhaiArgStruct>,_>(CoreSet::PostUpdate)
         .add_script_host_to_base_set::<LuaScriptHost<MyLuaArgStruct>,_>(CoreSet::PostUpdate)

-        // the handlers should be placed after any stages which produce script events
+        // the handlers should be ran after any systems which produce script events.
-        // PostUpdate is okay only if your API doesn't require the core Bevy systems' commands
+        // The PostUpdate set is okay only if your API doesn't require the core Bevy systems' commands
         // to run beforehand.
-        // Note, this setup assumes a single script handler stage with all events having identical
+        // Note, this setup assumes a single script handler system set with all events having identical
         // priority of zero (see examples for more complex scenarios) .add_script_handler_to_base_set::<LuaScriptHost<MyLuaArg>, _, 0, 0>(
             CoreSet::PostUpdate,